 Philip Morris International (PMI) is the biggest tobacco company outside the United States and China, with a portfolio which includes global titans Marlboro and L&M - the #1 and #3 cigarette brands worldwide - as well as Bond Street, Parliament, Chesterfield and numerous local brands including Indonesia's Sampoerna and Dji Sam Soe.
 Operating in around 180 countries, it is the overall global #2 (after CNTC of China).
 Excluding the US and China (where it has no operations), PMI had over 28% global share of the tobacco sector in 2018.
 Nevertheless, the company has vowed to work towards the gradual elimination of conventional cigarettes in favour of less harmful alternatives.
 Key to this goal is roll-out of the hybrid electronic device IQOS, first launched in Japan and selected European cities in 2015, and expanded to 44 countries by the end of 2018.
 This claims to reduce harmful by-products of traditional tobacco products by 95%, by heating rather than burning the dried leaf to create a nicotine vapour.
 IQOS uses tobacco units marketed under the Heets brand.
 PMI is now a standalone company, spun off from parent group Altria in 2008, and entirely separate from Philip Morris USA which manages Marlboro and other brands in the United States.
 Under the terms of its separation from Philip Morris USA, PMI is prohibited from establishing a presence in the United States.
 However, it can conduct business elsewhere in North America, and in 2008 agreed to acquire Rothmans of Canada, giving it more than one-third share of the tobacco market in that country.
-Group revenues for 2015 were $26.8bn (or $73.9bn including excise tax), with net income of $7.9bn, a still-healthy 27% margin.
+Group revenues for 2015 were $28.75bn (or $78.1bn including excise tax), with net income of $7.9bn, a still-healthy 27% margin.
 Revenues from IQOS and other so-called reduced risk products were almost $4.1bn, up 13%.
-The EMEA region accounts for almost two-thirds of sales, and Marlboro alone accounts for just over a third of total volumes, which fell 3% to 740.3bn units in 2018.
+The EMEA region accounts for more than half of sales, and Marlboro alone accounts for just over a third of total volumes, which fell 3% to 740.3bn units in 2018.
 Heated tobacco volumes rose 14% to 41bn units.
 André Calantzopoulos is CEO.
 See Tobacco Sector index for other companies.
 Adbrands no longer offers a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.